 In particular, spend some time learning relationships of ‘seeing’ sound at:

-That’s a lot to do; don’t come back to re-read this Part 2 or start on Part 3 for a few days.
-Really, notice things with sounds, play with it – have fun.
+You might want to come back to review this terms and ideas.
+But don’t come back to re-read this Part 2 or start on Part 3 for a few days.
+Really, take some time to notice things with sounds and frequencies. lay with it – have fun.
 And let us know what you dug into in the Comments please.